stevencurtis/StoryboardOutlets/README.md

 ## Access the UILabel from the view controller
 The `UILabel` can then be accessed from the view controller as normal.
 That is, we just set `label.text = "Hello, World!"` as I've done in the `viewDidLoad()` function.
 ![vdlabel](Images/vdlabel.png)
-which leaves us with the following view controller code.
+which leaves us with the following view controller code.<br/>
 ![completeViewController](Images/completeViewController.png)

 # Conclusion